tue-bmd/zea/Install.md

 - `--user`: Run as a specific user

 > [!IMPORTANT]
-> Note that it is important to mount the `ultrasound-toolbox` repository to `/ultrasound-toolbox` inside the container, so that the changes you make in the repository are reflected in the container.
+> Note that it is important to mount your `ultrasound-toolbox` repository to `/ultrasound-toolbox` inside the container, so that the changes you make are reflected in the usbmd installation inside the container.
 Additionally, you should use your user id and group id with `--user "$(id -u):$(id -g)"` to avoid permission issues when writing to a mounted volume.

 Alternative flags:
 - `-w` = `--workdir`: Working directory inside the container